compose-run/client/README.md

 `getCloudState(name: string)` returns a `Promise` that resolves to the current value of the named state.

-It works for state created via both `useCloudState` and `useCloudReducer`.
+It works for states created via either `useCloudState` and `useCloudReducer`.

 ## `setCloudState`